xpenatan/gdx-teavm/README.md

 # Libgdx Dragome Backend
-This backend use [DragomeSDK](https://github.com/dragome/dragome-sdk) to generate libgdx games to javascript.
+This backend use [DragomeSDK](https://github.com/xpenatan/dragome-sdk) fork to generate libgdx games to javascript.
 A alternative to gwt backend.

 * Its fast to compile ¹
 * Easy to use